Skip to Content

 You can validate the name, key, and secret of a registered connector.
 Enter the values into the connectorName, key, and secret Postman environment variables, and then use this API.
 Note that all three items are required, including the connector name, in order to validate the connector key and secret.

-These values were displayed when the connector was registered and can be found by using the List Registered Connectors method to see all of the connectors currently registered in an organization.
+These values were displayed when the connector was registered and can be found by using the List registered connectors method to see all of the connectors currently registered in an organization.

 From within Postman, run these two APIs in order: